 - 1. The Faculty Board will duly publish these Regulations, any rules and guidelines formulated by the Board of Examiners, and any amendments to these documents. - 2.
-Copies of these Teaching and Examination Regulations are available from the Faculty Office.
-These documents can also be found on the Faculty website via 'Study Info' on the Student Portal.
+Copies of these Regulations are available from the Faculty Office.
+These documents can also be found on the Faculty website via the Law Knowledgebase.